Module Descriptors

 LEARNING OUTCOMES

-University Learning Outcome: Knowledge and Understanding, Analysis
+University Learning Outcome: Knowledge and Understanding, Critical Reasoning Digital Literacy

-University Learning Outcome: Reflection, Learning
+University Learning Outcome: Reflection, Critical Reasoning & Collaboration,Knowledge & Understanding

 ADDITIONAL ASSESSMENT DETAILS